PySimpleGUI/PySimpleGUI/PySimpleGUIWeb/readme.md

 * Lazy buttons - Up, Down, Left, Right(()
 	* Creates buttons with arrows on them as text
 * Base64 support for Image Element

+## 0.25.0 PySimpleGUIWeb 25-Apr-19

+* DrawImage method WORKS!
+DrawImage now takes BOTH filenames and base64 variables
+* Fix for DrawRectangle (wasn't passing the right parms)

+## 0.26.0 PySimpleGUIWeb 1-May-2019

+* Combo - converts values into a list of strings
+* Image.Update is working with both filename and base64 (but no size controls yet)
+* Window - new parameter - return_key_down_events.
+Normally it's key up events that are returned from Read calls
+* Returning keyboard input works!
+* Turned off Remi Logging completely (may be a bad idea. can change it back)
+* Rearranged code so that same code is used for first window and following windows
+* Window disable_close parameter controls wether or not server keeps running after user disconnects

+## 0.27.0 PySimpleGUIWeb 8-May-2019

+* Changed default icon from string to bytes
+* New Text Update to match newer call parameters
+* Added image_subsample, image_size parms to be backward compat.
+Note - not enabled
+* SuperImage changes - load both base64 images and files
+* Fix for DrawRectangle
+* Added data parm to DrawImage
+* Added DeleteFigure
+* Tab Support
+	* Just barely beginning
+	* May or may not work
+* Window new class variable - AllKeysDict
+	* Contains dictionary of all elements and keys
+	* Now used by FindElement / Element calls for quick lookup
+* Fix for Column elements and rows that didn't line up.
+Changed tk_row_frame style
+* Graph Element
+	* enable_events works
+	* drag events works
+	* click events works